 Proving Negligence in a Nursing Home Abuse Lawsuit

-The plaintiff in a personal injury lawsuit must establish that the defendant acted negligently, which caused your loved one’s injuries.
+In a personal injury lawsuit, the plaintiff must establish that the defendant acted negligently, which caused your loved one’s injuries.
 To establish negligence, you must establish the following four elements:

-- Duty of care – That the nursing home and abuser(s) owed a duty of care to the resident.
+- Duty of care – The nursing home and abuser(s) owed a duty of care to the resident.

-- Breach of duty – That the nursing home and/or caregivers breached that duty through abuse, neglect, or exploitation.
+- Breach of duty – The nursing home and/or caregivers breached that duty through abuse, neglect, or exploitation.

-- Causation – That this breach of duty caused loss, injury, or damage to the resident.
+- Causation – This breach of duty caused loss, injury, or damage to the resident.

-- Harm – That the resident was harmed by the breach of duty, meaning he or she suffered a tangible loss or injury.
+- Harm – The resident was harmed by the breach of duty, meaning he or she suffered a tangible loss or injury.

-Hire a Boca Raton Nursing Home Abuse Lawyer to Represent Your Loved One
+Hire a Nursing Home Abuse Lawyer to Represent Your Loved One

 Your loved ones deserve to be treated with dignity and respect when they live in long-term care facilities.
-If you suspect abuse or are certain that abuse or neglect has occurred, call Sibley Dolman at (561) 220-4963, or contact us online, to schedule a free consultation with one of our experienced nursing home abuse attorneys.
+Unfortunately, far too many healthcare providers failed to uphold their duty of care and take advantage of their patients and abuse them.
+If you suspect abuse or are certain that abuse or neglect has occurred, call Dolman Law Group at 561-220-4963.

 Boca Raton, Florida 33431